ISCHEMIC STROKE / CLASSIFICATION AND ETIOPATOGENESIS

 Primary angiitis of the central nervous system (PACNS)

-- Primary angiitis of the central nervous system (PACNS), also known as primary central nervous system vasculitis, is a rare autoimmune disease that affects the blood vessels exclusively in the brain and spinal cord
+- Primary angiitis of the central nervous system (PACNS), also known as primary central nervous system vasculitis, is a rare autoimmune disease affecting exclusively the blood vessels in the brain and spinal cord

 - it is characterized by inflammation of medium to small blood vessels

-- interdisciplinary approach to diagnosis and therapy is required (rheumatologist, internist, endocrinologist, neurologist, radiologist, and pathologist)
+- an interdisciplinary approach to diagnosis and therapy is required, involving a rheumatologist, internist, endocrinologist, neurologist, radiologist, and pathologist)

 Etiopathogenesis

-- the exact cause is unclear; cell-mediated autoimmunity is assumed
+- the exact cause is unclear, but cell-mediated autoimmunity is assumed

-- inflammatory involvement of the vascular wall leads to narrowing or occlusion of the arteries (in combination with thrombosis)
+- inflammatory involvement of the vascular wall leads to the narrowing or occlusion of the arteries, often in combination with thrombosis

 - it is not associated with any known infections or systemic autoimmune disorders